mixolapmati/test-task/test_1/README.md

 $ ./tests.py
 ```

-Test are covered doctest and five testcases, but i'm not sure regarding "100% coverage".
+Test has doctest and five custom testcases, but i'm not sure regarding "100% coverage".